alishays/Simple-Calculator/README.md

 # Simple-Calculator
- A simple calculator
+ A simple calculator by Alisha Huang

-This is a simple calculator source code built by C#.
+This is a simple calculator project, and it was using C# to build the entire project.
 To build and run this source code, you can get a simple calculator to help you calculate.
+Also, this simple calculator has plus, minus, multiplication, and division functions, so people can use it to calculate simple math or numbers.
 Instructions:

 1. Download the entire zip folder of source code from GitHub.